 Dharma and human rights are closely related ideas for Hindus.
 Since ancient times, Hindus have believed that human beings should have a code of conduct, regardless of natural differences, that facilitates the harmonious existence and functioning of society.
 Hindus called this code of conduct by the name “Dharma”.
 Any type of physical, emotional, or spiritual injury to other human beings is forbidden by Dharma.
 Hence, there was a strong foundation which naturally protected the rights of every human being.
 Since Dharma emphasized “individual duties”, ordinary citizens within Hindu populations around the world benefited from the protection this system provided.
 It became the best safeguard against those who were potential violators of “individual rights”.
 In other words, when everyone acts according to Dharma, the individual rights of everyone are naturally protected.
 Hindus were always reminded of their obligation to protect and practice Dharma, and, believed in the age old dictum “prevention is better than cure”.
 This practice of constructing individual behavior within the norms of Dharma resulted in the most ancient and genuine pluralistic tradition in the world.

 Human rights are of great importance to everyone, especially Hindus.
 We, therefore, urge all elected officials to lay substantial stress on human rights around the world.
-The US must pay greater attention to communist countries such as China, North Korea, Cuba, European countries such as Romania, Russia, and France, and all Islamic countries, which are notorious for their human rights record.

 The US must ensure that the governments in Trinidad, Guyana, and Fiji protect the rights of its minorities.
-Hindus constitute a significant percentage of the population in these countries where human rights violations are rampant.
+Hindus constitute a significant percentage of the population in these countries where human rights violations are common.
 We urge the State Department to pay adequate attention to these countries in monitoring rights violations.